 wl+1=LN(hl+1+FF(hl+1))

-where MSA(⋅) is the multi-headed self-attention module which attaches each token to the other tokens with appropriate weights, LN(⋅) is the layer-norm function to ensure the stability of the feature distribution, FF(⋅) is the feed-forward sub-layer consisting of two fully-connected layers and a ReLU activation function, which is formulated as follow:
+where MSA(⋅) is the multi-headed self-attention module that attaches each token to the other tokens with appropriate weights, LN(⋅) is the layer-norm function to ensure the stability of the feature distribution, and FF(⋅) is the feed-forward sub-layer consisting of two fully connected layers and a ReLU activation function, formulated as follows:

 FF(x)=max(0,xW1+b1)W2+b2

-Like the other methods, we take the first part of the encoder feature at the output layer as the preliminary embedding of the corresponding expression text.
+Like the other methods, the first part of the encoder feature at the output layer is taken as the preliminary embedding of the corresponding expression text.

-Inter-EXP attention We have obtained the preliminary embeddings for all expression texts through the Intra-EXP attention, while correlations among different expression should not be ignored.
-For example, when surprise or anger appears, AU5 which means the upper eyelid is activated in both expressions.
-To learn these correlations, the Inter-EXP attention is introduced.
-It has almost the same structure as the Intra-EXP attention, but it regards each preliminary embedding as a word.
-Then the all m embeddings are connected together to form a new sequence, final expression embeddings are obtained through the Inter-EXP attention and recorded as T=(t1,t2,⋯,tm).
+Inter-EXP Attention Preliminary embeddings for all expression texts have been obtained through the Intra-EXP attention, but correlations among different expressions can still be leveraged.
+For example, when either surprise or anger appears, the upper eyelid (AU5) is activated.
+The Inter-EXP attention is introduced to learn these correlations.
+It is structured like the Intra-EXP attention, but regards each preliminary embedding as a word.
+The embeddings are connected to form a new sequence.
+Final expression embeddings are obtained through the Inter-EXP attention and recorded as T=(t1,t2,⋯,tm).

 Cross-Modality Module

-In this section, we joint the facial image feature, the pose features and the expression text embeddings to calculate the attention maps, and the facial image feature weighted by the attention maps is utilized for pose and expression classification.
+In this section, the facial image features, the pose features, and the expression text embeddings are used to calculate the attention maps, and the facial image feature weighted by the attention maps is utilized for pose and expression classification.

 Specifically, the facial image feature is obtained from the input image through DNN.
-Then, pair of pose feature and expression text embedding is fused by adding with each other.
-Therefore, each fused feature represents a pattern that contains pose and expression information simultaneously.
-Let T=(t1,t2,⋯,tm) be the expression text embeddings, and V=(v1,v2,⋯,vn) be the pose features, m×n fused features are obtained as follow:
+Then, pairs of pose feature and expression text embedding are added with each other.
+Therefore, each fused feature represents a pattern that contains both pose and expression information.
+Let T=(t1,t2,⋯,tm) be the expression text embeddings and V=(v1,v2,⋯,vn) be the pose features; m×n fused features are obtained as follows:

 F=(f11,f12,⋯,fmn)=(t1+v1,t1+v2,⋯,tm+vn).

-To take advantage of guidance of the pose features and the expression text embeddings, the facial image feature and all fused features are utilized to calculate cosine matrices, which are converted to attention maps through ReLU activation function and Norm function.
-Let DNN be E and the facial image be x, attention maps (AM) is formulated as follow:
+To take advantage of the pose features and expression text embeddings, the facial image feature and all fused features are used to calculate cosine matrices, which are converted to attention maps through a ReLU activation function and Norm function.
+Let DNN be E and the facial image be x; the attention map (AM) is formulated as follows:

 AM=(AM11,AM12,...,AMmn)=Norm(ReLU(cos((E(x),f11),(E(x),f12),...,(E(x),fmn))))

-where E(x)∈Rc×w×h, c, w and h denote channel, width and height of the facial image feature respectively. fij∈R1×c, c denotes length of the fused feature.
-Therefore cos(⋅) is formulated as:
+where E(x)∈Rc×w×h and c, w, and h denote channel, width, and height of the facial image feature respectively. fij∈R1×c, c denotes the length of the fused feature.
+Therefore, cos(⋅) is formulated as:

 M=cos(E(x),fij)=fij⋅E(x)∣fij∣⋅∣E(x)∣

-where ∣⋅∣i means the sum operation along with the channel dimension, ⋅ means matrix multiplication, so M∈Rw×h.
+where ∣⋅∣i indicates the sum operation along with the channel dimension and ⋅ means matrix multiplication, so M∈Rw×h.

-To ensure the stability of the feature distribution, Norm function is formulated as follow:
+To ensure the stability of the feature distribution, a Norm function is formulated as follows:

 M'=ReLU(M)